 We offer a personalized learning and research environment and a dedicated full-time faculty that is on the cutting edge of research, complemented by adjunct faculty members who are leaders in professional practice.
 For full-time graduate students, the financial opportunities include teaching and research assistantships and fellowships.
 For working professionals, the classes are convenient and the tuition competitive with private universities in the Washington area.
 Our strong ties with local research institutions foster collaborations and enable our faculty to bring research experience into the classroom.
 There are many government agencies, research laboratories, and industrial headquarters in the Washington area, which results in excellent opportunities for internships, training, research collaboration and professional employment.

-Grade Point Average for Graduation
+Grade Point Average (GPA) Requirements for Graduate Students

 The Master's Degree